PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 14:23:36
+Last updated: 2024-04-05 14:24:44
-Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson
+Random Quote: He can hear youHe knows if you've been bad or goodLike Santa, but he can send you to hell. - Missy